-The Master's Programme in Language Technology will teach you how to make computers perform useful and interesting tasks involving human language.
-The subject relies both on humanistic insights into the way language works and on the use of computational methods.
-Recent progress in language technology is to a large extent due to the developments in machine learning and artificial intelligence.
-The programme prepares you for a career in the commercial language technology field, as well as for a future in the academic world as a PhD student.
+The Master's Programme in Language Technology teaches you how to make computers perform useful and interesting tasks involving human language.
+Examples include document relevance ranking and filtering, automatic translation, writers' aids, business intelligence, and profiling of individuals.
+Recent progress in language technology is to a large extent due to developments in machine learning and artificial intelligence.
+The programme prepares you for a career in the commercial language technology field, as well as a future in the academic world.

 Why this programme?

 Applications involving language technology are defining and redefining contemporary culture in more or less all corners of the world.
 Examples include document relevance ranking and filtering (in e.g. search engines and social media), automatic translation, writers' aids, business intelligence, and profiling of individuals.
 The core of language technology are methods for automatically analysing texts with a sensitivity to their linguistic structure and content.

 The challenges for language technology lie in the richness, unpredictability, and creativity of human communication, not least in the new modes of personal expression encouraged by social media.
 In working with the practical side of language technology, you will also gain insights into more theoretical computational linguistics.
 Important themes are empirical methods and data collection, statistics in modelling of linguistic phenomena, and machine learning.

 - You will acquire skills in performing quantitative analysis of linguistic data.

 - You will learn to work with large-scale machine-learning approaches to language technology.